 The Widow Maker: How the Pension Office Forced Women to Fight for Survival After the Civil War

 After the Civil War, thousands of women were left to care for their wounded warriors.
-These women walked a tightrope between independent decision-making and technical dependence on their invalid male relative.
-Dr. Ashley Bowen-Murphy shares the story of one such family and the matriarch’s fight for survival, independence, and justice.
+These women walked a tightrope between independent decision making and technical dependence on their invalid male relative.
+Ashley Bowen shares the story of one such family and the matriarch’s fight for survival, independence, and justice.

 When soldiers went marching home, there was no support system in place to care for their physical or psychological wounds.
 Instead, the Pension Office provided varying amounts of financial support to each soldier, and expected the women of the house to handle everything else.